ParthaPRay/Physics-Informed-Machine-Learning/README.md

-* Physics Informed Machine Learning: High level overview of AI znd ML in science and engineering
+* Physics Informed Machine Learning: High level overview of AI and ML in science and engineering

 https://youtu.be/JoFW2uSd3Uo?si=YjMDbddPnz5_hPNj